 'I own pubs and, you know, I'm quite good at tasting,' he detailed.
 'So I knocked all booze on the head.
 Stopped drinking, went completely teetotal.'

 'I went, right, I'm not drinking.
 That's it.
 No more.
 Then for Christmas my wife Beth bought me tickets to go and see a live band once a month.
 So I said, I'll have a drink on those nights.
 But it petered out pretty much after that and now I don't miss it.'

 'Every now and then I think, "I could have a drink," and then I just think, "There's no point; I won't have one".'

 So, no wine and no cake?
-We don't think we'll be joining Tom anytime soon but we can't help but admire him.
+We don't think we'll be joining Tom on his dopamine diet anytime soon - but we can't help but admire him!